alejouribesanchez/androidCourseKotlin/README.md

 ## Strategy schedule

-- At the end of the all classes, it will have a space of 30 minutes to solve all the questions.
+- At the end of the all classes, it's important to practice the learning knowledge.

 ## Program Schedule